BelledonneCommunications/linphone-web-plugin/README.md

 ### Development
-You can use the grunt argument *dev* in order to create a server at [http://localhost:8000](http://localhost:8000) exposing the web resources using the following command:
+You can use the grunt argument *develop* in order to create a server at [http://localhost:8000](http://localhost:8000) exposing the web resources using the following command:

+    grunt develop

+### Package
+You can create a package with the argument *package* using the following
+command:

-    grunt dev
+    grunt package

 License
 -------